 No Bake Cookie Energy Bites – The perfect snack when you’re craving something sweet.
-These chocolate peanut butter energy bites are gluten free, vegan and taste just like a cookie!
+These chocolate peanut butter energy bites are gluten-free, dairy-free, vegan and taste like a cookie!

-He’s growing a TON this summer and, despite eating REALLY big meals, is super hungry all day long.
-We’ve gotten back in the habit of keeping a stash of energy bites in the fridge so we always have something easy and ready to offer when it’s snack or mealtime.
+Between growth spurts and burning extra energy playing and swimming on hot days, my kids are extra hungry in the summer!
+For the last few years, we’ve been in the habit of keeping a stash of energy bites in the fridge so we always have something easy and ready to offer when it’s snack or mealtime.

-It also helps that these energy bites taste like no bake cookies.
+It also helps that they bites taste like no-bake cookies.
 For real.

 Related: 15 Healthy Snacks to Make Right Now

 How To Make Chocolate Peanut Butter Energy Bites, Step By Step: